forrestthewoods/lib_fts/readme.md

 Open source, cross-platform C often include a dozen defines and macros to let users turn knobs on or off resulting in a million permutations.
 An alternative solution is to provide the simplest possible implementation that can trivially modified by users to meet their specific needs.
 I prefer both writing and using the second.

-There are some where user modification is to be expected.
-For example a string processing algorithm or anything involving 3d math.
+There are some cases where user modification is expected.
+For example, a string processing algorithm or anything involving 3d math.
 Users can and should use their existing string or vector/matrix libraries.
 In such cases I prefer to provide basic implementations that be easily modified by the user.
 I believe that to be better than crufty, inscrutible macro schemes.

 #### Is C++11 used?
 Core libs linked on this page are written in C++ but very near to C.